cszhu/firefly.js/README.md

 # firefly.js
 Pretty firefly particle effect on your webpage using JS / Canvas.
+[Here's a live demo](http://cszhu.me/firefly).

 ### Customization
 You can customize your firefly particles in several ways by calling the `firefly` function.
 This function takes in 4 arguments.
 Here is an example: